d-exclaimation/pioneer/Documentation/guides/getting-started/server.md

 try app.run()
 ```

-Here, we will enable introspection and playground as well as use the `subscriptions-transport-ws` sub-protocol for the WebSocket portion.
+Here, we will enable introspection and GraphiQL for the playground as well as use the `graphql-ws` sub-protocol for the WebSocket portion.

-Now, just open [http://localhost:8080/playground](http://localhost:8080/playground) to go the GraphQL playground and play with the queries, mutations, and even subscriptions.
+Now, just open [http://localhost:8080/playground](http://localhost:8080/playground) to go the GraphiQL and play with the queries, mutations, and even subscriptions.

 !!!success You're set
 You've just created your Swift GraphQL API with Pioneer